openshift/enhancements/enhancements/monitoring/crd-based-cmo.md

 ## Motivation

 * The specification is well known and to a degree self-documenting
-* We can specify validation and legal values right in the CRD.
 * The APIServer will validate user resources based on our specifications, so users get immediate feedback on errors instead of having to check if their config was applied and check logs.
 * Many users expect to interact with operators through a CRD
 * Compatible with GitOps workflows.